canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps-xwayland.md

 ## Using Wayland
 duration: 3:00

-Graphics on UbuntuCore uses Wayland as the primary interface.
+Graphics on Ubuntu Core uses Wayland as the primary interface.
 Mir is a graphical display server that supports Wayland clients.
 Snapd supports Wayland as an interface, so confinement can be achieved.

 positive
-: We do not support X11 directly on UbuntuCore with Mir.
+: We do not support X11 directly on Ubuntu Core with Mir.
 The primary reason for this is security: the X11 protocol was not designed with security in mind, a malicious application connected to an X11 server can obtain much information from the other running X11 applications.

 Not all toolkits have native support for Wayland.
 So, depending on the graphical toolkit your application uses, there may be some additional setup (for Xwayland) required.